jrobsonchase/blog/content/embedded-frustrations/index.md

-While you can do some really cool things with RTFM, I can't help but feel like its system of hardware/software tasks is simply an alternate route to accomplishing the same goals as a `Future`s-driven solution, albiet in a largely incompatible manner.
+While you can do some really cool things with RTFM, I can't help but feel like its system of hardware/software tasks is simply an alternate route to accomplishing the same goals as a `Future`s-driven solution, albeit in a largely incompatible manner.

 ## My Ideal World